The latest Kit Maker version is 2.4.0 (beta) – Link

 The pad names in Maschine mode reflect the most common sounds in a typical Maschine kit.
 Each Maschine kit preset will be made using the same samples and kit name of the original Maschine Kit.

-Where are the Expansion folders located?
+Where are the Maschine Expansion folders located?

 For Mac users, the default Maschine Library install locations are in the Users/Shared directory.